A short solution of the kissing number problem in dimension three: Introduction

 \begin{theorem}\cite{sch53} The kissing number in dimension three is 12. \end{theorem}

-For our proof, we use the linear programming approach.
+For our proof, we use ideas from the linear programming approach.
 The method was discovered by Delsarte \cite{del73} for the Hamming space, then extended to the spherical case \cite{del77} and generalized by Kabatyansky and Levenshtein \cite{kab78}.
-For the linear programming approach, we use the properties of Gegenbauer polynomials defined recursively as follows.
+We use the properties of Gegenbauer polynomials defined recursively as follows.

 In particular, the Delsarte method in the spherical case is based on the following proposition. \begin{proposition}\cite{del77,kab78} For any finite set $X=\{x_1,\ldots, x_N\}\subset \mathbb{S}^{d-1}$ and any $k\geq 0$,